n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Derivation

-That is, for every $n$ oscillations traversed by oscillator $X_0$, $m$ oscillations are traversed by oscillator $Y_0$. \item Limit cycles persist for $\ve\neq0$ and $\delta\neq 0$ in the coupled system \eqref{eq:1}. \item All Floquet eigenmodes decay rapidly except in one direction.
-We denote this nontrivial Floquet exponent by $\kappa_X$ ($\kappa_Y$) for oscillator $X$ ($Y$).
-It is straightforward to extend our calculations to the case of multiple nontrivial Floquet exponents so long as they are unique. \end{itemize}

-\begin{remark} While the assumption that both limit cycles have periods of exactly the ratio $n{:}m$ at $\ve=\delta=0$ may seem restrictive, this requirement is equivalent to asserting that it is possible to adjust the period of each system to have exactly such a ratio by adjusting parameters in each model (in neural models, a convenient parameter is the input current).
-Thus, the ratio $n{:}m$ does not necessarily imply a loss of generality. \end{remark}

-\begin{remark} We use one parameter for the strength of heterogeneity to simplify calculations, but the proposed method may be extended to any number $M_i\in\mathbb{N}$ of heterogeneous parameters for each oscillator $i$, e.g., $\delta_{ij}$ for $j=1,\ldots, M_i$, with possible nonlinear dependencies on $\delta_{ij}$.
+\begin{remark} We focus on one source of heterogeneity to simplify calculations, but the proposed method may be extended to any number $M_i\in\mathbb{N}$ of heterogeneous parameters for each oscillator $i$, e.g., $\delta_{ij}$ for $j=1,\ldots, M_i$, with possible nonlinear dependencies on $\delta_{ij}$.
 Nonlinearities may be handled by truncating Taylor expansions in $\delta_{ij}$.
-An example of such a formulation for $N\geq 2$ oscillators is discussed in \cite{park2024body}. \end{remark}
+Such a formulation for $N\geq 2$ oscillators for $1{:}1$ phase-locking is discussed in \cite{park2024body}. $\blacksquare$ \end{remark}

-\begin{remark} Our goal is to verify that the proposed scalar reduction is valid for non-weak (i.e., non-linear) coupling strengths $\ve$ in the case of $n{:}m$ phase-locking.
-As such, we will typically take expansions up to order $O(\ve^2)$.
-Higher-order scalar reductions in the coupling strength $\ve$ for $1{:}1$ phase-locking may be found in \cite{park2021high,park2024body}. \end{remark}
+\begin{remark} Our goal is to verify that the proposed scalar reduction is valid for non-linear coupling strengths $\ve$ and non-linear heterogeneity $\delta$ in the case of $n{:}m$ phase-locking.
+As such, we will typically take expansions up to order $O(\ve^2)$. \yp{Scalar reductions in the coupling strength for order $O(\ve^3)$ and above} for $1{:}1$ phase-locking may be found in \cite{park2021high,park2024body}. $\blacksquare$ \end{remark}